Fibromyalgia Neck Pain

-The key is to avoid habits that compromise our mobility, because with fibromyalgia, it can be much less forgiving!!
+The key is to avoid habits that compromise our mobility because fibromyalgia, can be much less forgiving!!
 When using your cellphone, instead of looking DOWN at the phone, prop it up on something so it is closer to eye level.
-This will help to avoid what we sometimes call “straight-neck”, commonly occurring from use of cellphones.
+This will help to avoid what we sometimes call “straight–neck”, commonly occurring from the use of cellphones.

 Keeping the natural curvature of our neck is important.
-You know how a pain in the neck can travel and radiate, and we want to avoid activation of trigger points at all cost.
-I continue to recommend Myotherapy done by MT’s which is hands on trigger point release.
+You know how pain in the neck can travel and radiate, and we want to avoid the activation of trigger points at all costs.
+I continue to recommend Myotherapy done by MT’s which is the hands-on trigger point release.
 This therapy is less invasive and more effective when done properly.

 This will also help with restoring the natural curvature of the neck that we often lose as we age.